Across spectrum, German leaders condemn Greece's rejection of EU deal

-Chancellor Angela Merkel’s allies and the leaders of her center-left coalition partners condemned Greece’s leftist government, reflecting pent-up public frustration.
+Chancellor Angela Merkel’s allies and the leaders of her centre-left coalition partners condemned Greece’s leftist government, reflecting pent-up public frustration.

 Aside from the reform Communist Left party, which expressed support for Tsipras, German politicians used unusually strong language on Greece.